 Perhaps you already have Commercial Auto, General Liability, and other commercial coverage.
 However, once you exhaust the limits on those commercial policies, you’ll be left to pay out-of-pocket for any claims that exceed those limits.
 Both of these policies require certain limits on the underlying policies.
 In most cases, is needed for all lines.

-You might hear people using the terms Umbrella or Excess Liability that’s not quite correct.
-Both of these insurances are similar but not the same.
+You might hear people using the terms Umbrella or Excess Liability interchangeably that’s not quite correct.
+Both insurances are similar but not the same.

 To clear up any confusion, here’s what each policy is really all about.

 Excess Liability policies give you additional limits that go above and beyond your primary policy’s limits.
 A big “but” to remember is that Excess Liability only protects you for the same things your primary policy covers.
 Excess Liability will not cover any exposures that aren’t covered under the primary insurance policies.
 There are even some Excess Liability policies that will cover fewer risks than your primary insurance.